OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 1. In the root of the project, create a new file named **base64Image.js**.

-2. Open the file **base64Image.js** and add the following code to specify the base64-encoded string that represents the image.
+2. Open the file **base64Image.js** and add the following code to specify the base64-encoded string that represents an image.

     ```js
     export const base64Image =